Detopall/language-learner/README.md

 ## Features

+- Main page contains a lot of resources for Japanese Language learning
 - Handwriting practice for Japanese scripts (Hiragana, Katakana, Kanji)
 - Reading practice with AI-generated stories
 - Quizzes with AI-generated questions and answers